 Those circumstances include:

 However, there are exclusions of the right to erasure.

-If your information has been passed over to our lender/s you will need to contact them requesting to exercise your right to erasure, regarding the information they hold about you.
+If your information has been passed over to lender(s) on our panel you will need to contact them requesting to exercise your right to erasure, regarding the information they hold about you.

 In some circumstances you have the right to restrict the processing of your personal data.

 However, we will only otherwise process it, for the establishment, exercise or defence of legal claims; for the protection of the rights of another natural or legal person; or for reasons of important public interest.